Without healthy relationships, people might hoard things. For comfort.

 Speak to a Therapist

-If you are still feeling entangled or bogged down by your thoughts and feelings of loneliness, it could be time to speak to a therapist, especially if you are struggling with other mental health conditions like depression and anxiety.
+If you are still feeling entangled or bogged down by your thoughts and feelings of loneliness, it could be time to speak to a therapist, especially if you are struggling with other mental health conditions and needed counselling.

 A Kind Place supports and welcomes everyone from all walks of life, gender identity, orientation, and backgrounds.
-We offer free 15-minutes consultation for you to meet with your choice of therapist / psychologist / counsellor to support you on your journey of mental wellness.
-Bookings for consultation or services can be done here.
-For any enquiries, Whatsapp us or send them to email@example.com.
-Reach out to us today!
+We offer free 15-minutes consultations for you to meet with your choice of psychologist or counselor to support you on your journey of mental wellness.